 We believe SAORI weaving provides on going joy for those facing challenges in their lives.
 Art, as a form of the healing process, contributes to personal growth, recovery and self-worth.
 SAORI ARTS NYC offers weaving as an opportunity to build self-confidence and independence for these individuals.

 WHO CAN BENEFIT FROM SAORI

-- Individuals six years old to 102 with developmental disabilities, chronic or life threatening illnesses, or mental illness.
+- Individuals of all ages with developmental disabilities, chronic or life threatening illnesses, or mental illness.

 - Hospital art therapy programs and rehabilitation centers for people with disabilities.